microsoft/sqlworkshops/sqlserver2019bigdataclusters/SQL2019BDC/00 - Prerequisites.md

 The other requirements are:

 - **Microsoft Azure**: This workshop uses the Microsoft Azure platform to host the Kubernetes cluster (using the Azure Kubernetes Service), and optionally you can deploy a system there to act as a workstation.
 You can use a free Azure account, an MSDN Account, your own account, or potentially one provided for you, as long as you can create about $100.00 (U.S.) worth of assets.
-- **SQL Server Big Data Cluster credentials** - As of this writing, you must have an invitation code to install and configure SQL Server Big Data Clusters.
+- **SQL Server big data cluster credentials** - As of this writing, you must have an invitation code to install and configure SQL Server big data clusters.
 - **Azure Command Line Interface**: The Azure CLI allows you to work from the command line on multiple platforms to interact with your Azure subscription, and also has control statements for AKS.
-- **Python (3)**: Python version 3.5 (and higher) is used by the SQL Server programs to deploy and manage a SQL Server Big Data Cluster.
+- **Python (3)**: Python version 3.5 (and higher) is used by the SQL Server programs to deploy and manage a SQL Server big data cluster.
 - **The pip3 Package**: The Python package manager *pip3* is used to install various SQL Server BDC deployment and configuration tools.
 - **The kubectl program**: The *kubectl* program is the command-line control feature for Kubernetes.
-- **The mssqlctl program**: The *mssqlctl* program is the deployment and configuration tool for SQL Server Big Data Clusters.
+- **The mssqlctl program**: The *mssqlctl* program is the deployment and configuration tool for SQL Server big data clusters.
 - **Azure Data Studio**: The *Azure Data Studio*, along with various Extensions, is used for both the query and management of SQL Server BDC.
 In addition, you will use this tool to participate in the workshop.

 *Note that all following activities must be completed prior to class - there will not be time to perform these operations during the workshop.*